A-I-Research-Facility/Reinforcement-learning/README.md

  <br>
 ***

-## Introduction and types of Machine Learning
+## ⚫Introduction and types of Machine Learning
 Ability of a machine to learn and improve from experience rather than explicit programming.

 Types of machine learning :<br>